 In July 2015, the University of Texas at Austin ("UT") granted to the Company's former parent, LTI, an exclusive worldwide, royalty bearing license to the patent rights for the TFF platform in all fields of use, other than vaccines for which LTI received a non-exclusive worldwide, royalty bearing license to the patent rights for the TFF platform.
 In March 2018, LTI completed an assignment to the Company all of its interest to the TFF platform, including the patent license agreement with UT, at which time the Company paid UT an assignment fee of \$100,000 in accordance with the patent license agreement.
 In November 2018, the Company and UT entered into an amendment to the patent license agreement pursuant to which, among other things, the Company's exclusive patent rights to the TFF platform were expanded to all fields of use.
 The patent license agreement requires the Company to pay royalties and milestone payments and conform to a variety of covenants and agreements, and in the event of the Company's breach of agreement, UT may elect to terminate the agreement.
-For the period ended December 31, 2018, the Company did not achieve any of the milestones and, as such, was not required to make any milestone payments.
-For the year ended December 31, 2019, the Company achieved one milestone by gaining IND approval on first indication of a licensed product on November 24, 2019.
+During the year ended December 31, 2019, the Company achieved one milestone by gaining IND approval on first indication of a licensed product on November 24, 2019.
 The milestone fee associated with this achievement to be paid is \$50,000 and the Company must issue UT common shares equal to 1% of the Company's outstanding shares of common stock, on a fully diluted basis, as of 30 days after IND approval, which was December 24, 2019.
-The total amount of common shares due and payable on December 31, 2019 to UT are 220,666 common shares, which have a fair value of approximately \$1,132,000 based on the closing stock price of \$5.13 on December 24, 2019.
-As of December 31, 2019, the Company has not paid the \$50,000 or issued the shares and has included the \$50,000 in accounts payable and the share amount due as a research and development expense payable.
+The total amount of common shares due and payable on December 31, 2019 to UT were 220,666 common shares, which have a fair value of approximately \$1,132,000 based on the closing stock price of \$5.13 on December 24, 2019.
+As of December 31, 2019, the Company had not paid the \$50,000 or issued the shares and has included the \$50,000 in accounts payable and the share amount due as a research and development expense payable.
 The Company paid the \$50,000 and issued the shares in January 2020.
-As of the date of these consolidated financial statements, the Company is in compliance with the patent license agreement as all required amounts have been paid in accordance with the agreement.
+As of the date of these consolidated fina